odinokov/yamlconfigloader/README.md

 # YamlConfigLoader

-`YamlConfigLoader` is a Python utility for loading and validating YAML configuration files using Pydantic.
+`YamlConfigLoader` is a Python utility for loading and validating YAML configuration files.

 ## Features